 - 1 cup flour

-- 1 tablespoon flour (used for rolling the pastry)
+- 1 tablespoon flour (used to roll out the pastry)

 - 1/4 cup lukewarm water